lrahbek/cds-lang-assignments/assignment-4/README.md

 ## Description

 This folder contains assignment 4 for Language Analytics.
-The objective of the assignment is to use pretrained language models via HuggingFace, to extract meaningful structured information from unstructured text data, and to interpret and contextualize these results.
+The objective of the assignment is to use pretrained language models via HuggingFace to extract meaningful structured information from unstructured text data, and to interpret and contextualize these results.
 More specifically, a finetuned model will be used to predict emotion scores for each line of text in the dataset (the dataset contains all lines spoken on Game of Thrones, for more see the Data section below), in the seven emotion categories; anger, disgust, fear, joy, neutral, sadness and surprise.
-The emotion category with the highest score will be extracted, and finally a plot will allow for visual inspection of the profile and development in the emotions of Game of Thrones across the eight seasons it ran.
+The emotion category with the highest score will be extracted, and finally a plot will allow for visual inspection of the profile and development of the emotions of Game of Thrones across the eight seasons it ran.

 The model used can be found [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base), and is a pretrained DistilRoBERTa-base model, finetuned on emotion-data.
 Details on the training data etc can be found at the link above.